How to Collect (Enforcement of Judgment)|

 Rental Income Garnishment

 If the judgment debtor owns rental property, you may garnish the rents paid by the current tenants.
 The procedure is the same as wage garnishment, except you instruct the Sheriff's Department to do a rent garnishment instead of a wage garnishment.
-There is a fee for the Writ of Execution and for the Sheriff's Department to serve the rent garnishment.
+There is a fee for the Writ of Execution as well as for the Sheriff's Department to serve the rent garnishment.

 Back to Top Bank Levy